Frequently Asked Questions

 How do I find a licensed plumbing contractor?

-EBMUD does not provide a list of contractors, but one can be found on the Stege Sanitary District website.
+EBMUD has a list of contractors.
 It is always a good idea to check with the Contractor’s State Licensing Board prior to hiring a contractor.
 Visit www.cslb.ca.gov to learn more.
 Also, asking the contractor for references and talking with past customers is one of the best ways to accurately gauge the quality of the plumbing contractor’s work.

 What should I consider when reviewing a contractor’s estimate?

 It is recommended to get at least three written estimates from contractors.
 Many factors, such as the length of the sewer line, access to the city main, required permits, and landscape encumbrances can affect a quote.
 When a contractor provides an estimate, ask if your lateral can pass a pressure test in its current condition, with just a repair, or if you need a full replacement.
-Ask if the estimate includes any required city permits, the cost of the EBMUD Compliance Certificate, and any possible appointment re-scheduling fees that might be incurred.
+Ask if the estimate includes any required city permits, work to remediate any illicit connections, the cost of the EBMUD Compliance Certificate, and any possible appointment re-scheduling fees that might be incurred.

 How do I decide if I need to repair or fully replace my sewer lateral?